SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 the dependency set is empty.

 ![Simplified Representation of the context dependencies (above the line), local o-supported WMEs (below the line), and the generation of a result.
 Prior to GDS, this situation led to non-contemporaneous constraints in the chunk that generates 3.](Images/simple-ncc.svg)
+/// caption
+Simplified Representation of the context dependencies (above the line), local o-supported WMEs (below the line), and the generation of a result.
+Prior to GDS, this situation led to non-contemporaneous constraints in the chunk that generates 3.
+///

 ![The Dependency Set in Soar.](Images/gomor-o-support.svg)
+/// caption
+The Dependency Set in Soar.
+///

 Three types of features can be tested in the creation of an o-supported feature.
 Each requires a slightly different type of update to the dependency set.